awais-amjed/math-magicians/README.md

 ![screenshot](./app_screenshot.png)

-A is a Single Page Application (SPA) created in React that allows users to make simple calculations & Read a random Math Related Quote.
+Math Magicians is a Single Page Application (SPA) created in React that allows users to make simple calculations & Read a random Math Related Quote.

 ## Built With